Language EN / Timereading 10 mn |

 How to make it work?

-The solution is to create a new JBoss module with all AsciidoctorJ dependencies and then depend on this module in the target application.
+The solution is to create a new JBoss module with all AsciidoctorJ dependencies and

 The module.xml file, which describes the Asciidoctor JBoss module, includes the following JARs: